 extracted from the original data file and processed.
 Most parts of the code are

 commented, and therefore it should be easy to follow.
 ESMValTool provides a set

-of predefined utilities.ncl, which can be imported into your CMORizer
+of predefined utilities.ncl, which are imported by default into your CMORizer.

 5. Run the cmorizing script¶